primes-today/primebot/README.md

 [Twitter][].
 It's meant to replace [_primes_][primes] while being both tested and maintainable.

 Right now, it's maintainable.
-However, it is not yet fully tested, and Twitter support is not implemented.
+However, it is not yet fully tested.

 You can follow the magic at: